If you’re like many people, the idea of probate can be confusing and uncertain.

 When your bank account has a payable on death (POD) or transferable on death (TOD) provision, you can designate a beneficiary.
 These provisions function similarly to life insurance policies.
 Upon your death, your bank pays the funds directly to your beneficiary.

 You can eliminate future probate complications with focused planning.
-An estate planning attorney can walk you through the options for managing your estate now.
+An estate planning attorney can walk you through the options for managing your estate now, along with probate laws.
 As your situation or lifestyle changes, you can revisit and update your plans.

 Contact us today to start planning for your future.